Corporate Governance Report

-|A：||attending relevant seminars and/or conferences and/or forums; delivering speeches at relevant seminars and/or conferences and/or forums|
+|A：||attending relevant seminars and/or conferences and/or forums; or delivering speeches at relevant seminars and/or conferences and/or forums|

-|B：||reading or writing relevant newspapers, journals and articles relating to general economy, general business, telecommunications, corporate governance or Directors' duties|
+|B：||reading or writing relevant newspapers, journals and articles relating to economy, general business, telecommunications, corporate governance or directors' duties|

 Compliance with the Model Code for Securities Transactions by Directors and Supervisors and Confirmation of Independence by the Independent Non-Executive Directors

-In 2015, pursuant to the requirements of the governing laws and regulations of the places of listing and the Charter of the Audit Committee, the Audit Committee fully assumed its responsibilities within the scope of the clear mandate from the Board.
+In 2019, pursuant to the requirements of the governing laws and regulations of the places of listing and the Charter of the Audit Committee, the Audit Committee fully assumed its responsibilities within the scope of the clear mandate from the Board.
 The Audit Committee proposed a number of practical and professional recommendations for improvement based on the Company's actual circumstances in order to promote the continuous improvement and perfection of corporate management.
-The Audit Committee has provided important support to the Board and played a significant role in protecting the interests of independent shareholders.
+The Audit Committee has provided important support to the Board and played a significant role in protecting the interests of the independent shareholders.

-At 31 December 2015, the Remuneration Committee comprised 3 Independent Non-Executive Directors, Mr. Xu Erming as the Chairman, Mr. Tse Hau Yin, Aloysius and Madam Wang Hsuehming as the members.
+As at 31 December 2019, the Remuneration Committee comprised 3 Independent Non-Executive Directors, Mr. Xu Erming as the Chairman and Mr. Tse Hau Yin, Aloysius and Madam Wang Hsuehming as the members.
 The Remuneration Committee is responsible to the Board.
 The Charter of the Remuneration Committee clearly defines the status, structure and qualifications, work procedures, duties and responsibilities, funding and remuneration, etc. of the Remuneration Committee.
-The Remuneration Committee assists the Company's Board to formulate overall remuneration policy and structure for the Company's Directors and Senior Management personnel, and to establish related procedures that are standardised and transparent.
-The Remuneration Committee's principal duties include giving recommendations to the Board in respect of the overall remuneration policy and structure for the Company's Directors and Senior Management personnel and the establishment of a formal and transparent procedure for developing remuneration policy, and determining, with delegated responsibility by the Board, the remuneration packages of individual Executive Directors and Senior Management including benefits in kind, pension rights and compensation payments (including any compensation payable for loss or termination of their office or appointment).
+The Remuneration Committee assists the Board to formulate overall remuneration policy and structure for the Company's Directors and senior management personnel, and to establish related procedures that are standardised and transparent.
+The Remuneration Committee's principal duties include giving recommendations to the Board in respect of the overall remuneration policy and structure for the Company's Directors and senior management personnel and the establishment of a formal and transparent procedure for developing remuneration policy, and determining, with delegated responsibility by the Board, the remuneration packages of individual Executive Directors and senior management personnel including benefits in kind, pension rights and compensation payments (including any compensation payable for loss or termination of their office or appointment).
 Its responsibilities comply with the requirements of the Corporate Governance Code.
-The Remuneration Committee is responsible to and regularly reports its work to the Board.
-No Remuneration Committee meeting was held in 2015.
+The Remuneration Committee convened 1 meeting in 2019, during which it reviewed and discussed the remuneration proposals for the newly appointed Directors.

-At 31 December 2015, the Nomination Committee comprised 3 Independent Non-Executive Directors, Madam Cha May Lung, Laura as the Chairlady and Mr. Tse Hau Yin, Aloysius and Mr. Xu Erming as the members.
+As at 31 December 2019, the Nomination Committee comprised 3 Independent Non-Executive Directors, Madam Wang Hsuehming as the Chairlady and Mr. Tse Hau Yin, Aloysius and Mr. Xu Erming as the members.
 The Nomination Committee is responsible to the Board.
-The Charter of the Nomination Committee clearly defines the status, structure and qualifications, work procedures, duties and responsibilities, funding and remuneration, etc. of the Nomination Committee, and it specifically requires that the Nomination Committee members shall have no significant connection to the Company, and comply with the regulatory requirements related to "independence".
+The Charter of the Nomination Committee clearly defines the status, structure and qualifications, work procedures, duties and responsibilities, funding and remuneration, etc. of the Nomination Committee, and it specifically requires that the Nomination Committee members shall have no significant connection with the Company, and comply with the regulatory requirements related to "independence".
 The Nomination Committee assists the Board to formulate standardised, prudent and transparent procedures for the appointment and succession plans of Directors, and to further optimise the composition of the Board.
 The principal duties of the Nomination Committee include regularly reviewing the structure, number of members, composition and diversity of the Board; identifying candidates and advising the Board with the appropriate qualifications for the position of Directors; reviewing the Board Diversity Policy as appropriate to ensure its effectiveness; evaluating the independence of Independent Non-Executive Directors; advising the Board on matters regarding the appointment or re-appointment of Directors and succession plans for the Directors (especially Chairman and Chief Executive Officer).
-The Nomination Committee is accountable to and regularly reports its work to the Board.
-1 meeting was held by the Nomination Committee and 2 Nomination Committee written resolutions were passed in 2015, and it performed a review of the structure and operations of the Board and discussed the issue in relation to the appointment of Director and other related matters.
+The Nomination Committee convened 1 meeting and passed 3 written resolutions in 2019, in which it performed a review of the structure and operations of the Board and the proposed candidates for Chairman, Chief Executive Officer, Directors and other related matters.

 Independent Board Committee